ian727/congo-airfields/airports/bikorofzbc/bikorobokoro.md

     </figure>
 </div>

-A 2015 airport database from Mission Aviation Fellowship (MAF) explicitly states that "as of January 2012, there has never been an airstrip at Bikoro despite ONC markings and RVA info.
-Use Ntondo."
-Ntondo, a small airstrip located south of Bikoro at -0.831463°, 18.125646°, appears to be in intermittent condition, though it lacks an official ICAO designation.
+A 2015 airport database from Mission Aviation Fellowship (MAF) explicitly states that *"as of January 2012, there has never been an airstrip at Bikoro despite ONC markings and RVA info.
+Use Ntondo."* [Ntondo Airport](../airports/ntondo/ntondo.md), a small airstrip located south of Bikoro at -0.831463°, 18.125646°, appears to be in intermittent condition, though it lacks an official ICAO designation.

 Meanwhile, Bokoro Airport also remains largely undocumented.
-Just eight kilometers south of Bokoro, another airstrip, Kempa Airport (FZBG), once existed and was clearly marked on both the 1966 Joint Operations Graphics and the 1996 U.S. Tactical Pilotage Chart.
+Just eight kilometers south of Bokoro, another airstrip, [Kempa Airport (FZBG)](../airports/kempafzbg/kempa.md), once existed and was clearly marked on both the 1966 Joint Operations Graphics and the 1996 U.S. Tactical Pilotage Chart.
 Low-resolution satellite imagery from 1984 shows a well-defined runway at Kempa, while the area that now hosts Bokoro Airport appears only as a faint line.
 Over the following years, Kempa Airport’s runway gradually fades, indicating it was abandoned, while Bokoro Airport's runway becomes more pronounced, suggesting that for some reason, Bokoro Airport replaced Kempa as the primary airstrip for the area.

 ## Current status (as of 2025)